micahp/finetuned-photo-gen/IMPLEMENTATION_CHECKLIST.md

 - [ ] Input sanitization improvements

 ### **Housekeeping**
+- [ ] Make sure free and lower tier paying users only have 1 model uploaded at a time, prompt and delete model when they try to create a new one
 - [ ] Check existing pages for missing pages and components
 - [ ] Implement any missing pages and components